-DUOS billing systems may need re-development to support locational or time of use pricing.
-Enhancements are also likely to be needed to connection and use of system charges associated with Distributed Generation and Storage.
+After the recommendations of the Significant Code Review are finalised, DUoS billing systems may need re-development to support locational or time of use pricing.
+This may also be reflected in any further enhancements needed to connection and use of system charges associated with Distributed Generation and Storage.